Calculatorbudy Official Logo

 • Confidence: 95%

 • Result: The agency needs 1,067 respondents.
-This explains why most national polls you see on TV survey around 1,000 people—that is the "sweet spot" for statistical validity without breaking the bank.
+This explains why most national polls you see on TV survey around 1,000 people.
+That is the statistical sweet spot for validity without breaking the bank.

 Tips for Reducing Margin of Error

-If you find that your margin of error is too high (e.g., 10%), your results may be too vague to be useful.
+If you find that your margin of error is too high, your results may be too vague to be useful.
 To reduce this number:

 1. Increase Sample Size: This is the most direct method.
-However, note the "law of diminishing returns."
-Doubling your sample size does not halve your margin of error; it reduces it by the square root of 2.
+However, doubling your sample size does not halve your margin of error.
+It reduces it by the square root of 2.

 2. Lower Confidence Level: If you accept a 90% confidence level instead of 95%, the margin of error will shrink for the same sample size.
-This is a trade-off between precision and certainty.
+This is a common trade off between precision and certainty.

 Frequently Asked Questions